WHAT TO SUBMIT

 The Grant is payable is six consecutive monthly stipends of US$ 500 each, starting in November 2018, until April 2019.

-Starting in this edition, the Winning Project will be exhibited in date to be announced in a collective exhibition jointly with the Projects runner ups and Projects shortlisted.
-The Biennial Grant will take care of all exhibition expenses for the Winner, and will charge the cost of printing and framing to those runners ups and shortlisted deciding to be in the exhibition.
+Starting in this edition, the awarded Projects will be exhibited in Barcelona in the first quarter of 2019 in a collective exhibition jointly with the Projects runner ups and Projects shortlisted.
+The Biennial Grant will take care of all exhibition expenses for the Recipient of the Grant, and will charge the cost of printing and framing to those runners ups and shortlisted deciding to be in the exhibition.

 submission guidelines &